 All eyes widened yet again as another round of furious conversation erupted.
 We even determined that the wife’s close friend had taken my wife’s group exercise classes often.

 How do four couples travel such a long distance independently, only to get randomly seated at a table together to find they are from the same respective cities?
 A friend of mine pointed out later that maybe the host who seated us knew where everyone lived.
 “No way,” I told him.
 “They didn’t ask for room numbers or our names.
-Nothing could have keyed the host in to where any of us lived.”
+Nothing could have keyed the host into where any of us lived.”

 “What color was your Explorer,” he said.